MatthewAClark/BE_NC_NEWS_PUBLIC/README.md

 ```
 nvm use 9.7.1
 ```
-If successful, you should be able to point
+If successful, your terminal should say - 'Listening to port... (specified by your .env file)'

-Using a web browser or an API client such as Postman, make a GET request
+If you were to use an API client or your web browser, then make a GET request

 ```